 SortCL is therefore what makes CoSort and Voracity a one-stop, one-I/O "super tool" for data transformation, conversion, cleansing, mapping, and reporting.
 SortCL's extensive data movement and manipulation capabilities -- detailed in the tabs above, and listed in this diagram under the CoSort logo -- can run in a single job and pass through huge volumes of data.

 SortCL performs the same tasks for Voracity licensees, who can see them illustrated in modern transform mapping diagrams.
-ETL and solution architects with big data appreciate its ability to combine data integration, remapping, cleansing, masking, and BI operations, and the dramatic differences it makes in information delivery and compliance outcomes:
+ETL and solution architects with big data appreciate its ability to combine data integration, remapping, cleansing, masking, testing, and BI operations, and the dramatic differences it makes in information delivery and compliance outcomes:

 No Experience Necessary